cfpb/hmda-test-files/readme.md

 1. Navigate to the 2018/python directory.
 2. Adjust the [2018 File Large File Script Configuration](https://github.com/cfpb/hmda-test-files/tree/master/2018/configurations/test_filepaths.yaml) to specify bank name, lei, tax id, row count, output filepath, and output filename.
 3. Run `python3 large_test_files_script.py` to produce the large file.

+## Generating Edit Reports
+Edit reports provide a summary of which rows in a submission file have failed syntax, validity, or quality edits.
 ----
 ## Data Generation Notes:
 The default values for Bank0 are listed below.